 We have multiple measures in place to protect our customers, boaters, volunteers and staff, and encourage you to take into consideration how you can do the same to look after yourself and others.

 The towpaths and public spaces remain open and accessible to use as they are important for transport purposes, provide access to boaters, and have multiple access points which are used by local communities across Scotland for leisure purposes.
-Please follow government guidelines when using towpaths, stay local (within 5 miles of your home) and keep 2m away from others where possible, and avoid touching hard surfaces such as walls and benches.
+Please follow government guidelines when using towpaths, keep 2m away from others where possible, and avoid touching hard surfaces such as walls and benches.
 For more information visit www.gov.scot.

-We urge you to act responsibly, do not gather in groups of more than two households (and up to a maximum of eight people) and keep a safe distance from moored boats and Scottish Canals staff at work.
+We urge you to act responsibly, do not gather in groups of more than three households (and up to a maximum of eight people) and keep a safe distance from moored boats and Scottish Canals staff at work.

 At various points along the Scottish Canal towpath network, there are areas which are less than 2m wide and may run through popular and busy locations.
 Please limit usage of these sections and consider if there is an alternative route you can use to reduce congestion and numbers of towpath users.

-Please remember our towpaths are shared spaces, please be mindful of others; look ahead, slow down, use your bell and take sensible steps to avoid breaking the guidelines.
+Please remember our towpaths are shared spaces, please be mindful of others when walking, cycling or wheeling, particularly more vulnerable groups and take sensible steps to avoid breaking the guidelines.